aashu2303/SoccerGame/README.md

 Now the Controls :)

-I have made the game as an Endless 2-Player game, "endless" just for fun, and the 2 players being PLAYER-1 and PLAYER-2.
+1)I have made the game as an Endless 2-Player game, "endless" just for fun, and the 2 players being PLAYER-1 and PLAYER-2.

-Players can manually exit the game by clicking on the Cross button on the pygame window.
+2)Players can manually exit the game by clicking on the Cross button on the pygame window, at any point of time.

-Player-1 controls his bar with the W/S keys.
+3)Player-1 controls his bar with the W/S keys.
 Player-2 controls his bar with the UP/DOWN keys.

-The GUI is pretty easy to understand.
+4)The GUI is pretty easy to understand.

 Hope you enjoy the game :)